dangazineu/agentza/experimental/reference/SPEC.md

 ### Reference Implementation in Java

 The following reference implementation in Java should serve as the canonical guide.
 Implementations in other languages must match its behavior and structure as closely as possible.
 Any differences must be clearly noted in the code comments.

+TODO add Seal Attachments to the reference implementation

 #### File: io.agentza.microledger.model.Block